 Step 4.
 Meet With Your Employee

 When you have prepared all documents, you should meet with the employee.
 State clearly what the problem is and how you want to help them improve.
 Giving employee discipline does not have to be a negative experience.
 Explain to them how their behavior or performance is hurting the business.
 Tell them what the consequences are if their behavior continues.

 Some matters are considered instant termination and your company may have zero tolerance for those issues.
 Zero tolerance language should be written in those policies.
 For example, bringing a gun to work, threatening other employees, or sexual harassment.
 These violations can clearly state that you do not allow them.
 If you write that in your policies, they should be followed.

 If you have zero tolerance for some workplace behaviors, you should:

 - Make sure you are consistent

 - Ensure you state your zero tolerance expectations in your policies

 You should make sure that if you say zero tolerance on a policy, you can uphold that policy.
 You should always think about whether your decisions would uphold in court.
 Also, sometimes people make you mad.
 Make sure you aren’t making your decisions because you personally don’t like someone.
 Get advice from other managers or your HR person.
 You need unbiased opinions from others sometimes to make good decisions.

-Know your state and federal laws when writing policies.
+Know your state and federal laws when writing policies for employee discipline.
 If you have offices in different states, your laws may be different.
 For example, in one state you may be able to drug test.
 In another state, you may not.
 You should also consider having an employment law attorney review your policies and handbook.